 Michigan's Adventure offers our guests several restful locations places that your party can enjoy during the day.
 The park has a first aid station between Commotion Ocean and the Arcade.
 Additionally, our air-conditioned Coasters restaurant may provide a nice break from the sensory stimulation.

 Michigan's Adventure is a wonderful destination for families and friends to visit.
 Our goal is to make your experience at the park both smooth and full of family-fun.
-Please let us know if you have any further questions by contacting (231)766-3377 or by talking to a Guest Relations representative at the park.
+Please let us know if you have any further questions by contacting (231)766-3377 or by talking to a Guest Services representative at the park.

 Stop By Group Sales

 Guests with disabilities should stop by Group Sales located at the Front Gate upon arrival at the park.
-A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Group Sales / Guest Relations.
+A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Group Sales / Guest Services.

-A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Guest Relations just inside the Front Gate.
+A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Guest Services just inside the Front Gate.
 However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.

 Alternate Access Entrances

 Michigan's Adventure's Ride Admission Policy and Alternate Access Entrances are designed to help you safely experience our facilities.
 Rides with Alternate Access designations will make boarding easier.
-If you require the use of a Alternate Access Entrance to enter a ride, please visit Group Sales or Guest Relations to obtain a Ride Admission Slip.
+If you require the use of a Alternate Access Entrance to enter a ride, please visit Group Sales or Guest Services to obtain a Ride Admission Slip.

 Service animals are welcome at Michigan’s Adventure.
 A service animal is defined as a dog or miniature pony that has been individually trained to perform tasks for a person with disabilities.
 We may ask you what task your service animal performs for you.
 Service animals must be controlled with a “restraining device” at all times while on our property.
 There is a limit of one service animal per guest.
 Due to the nature of most rides, service animals must remain with a non-riding member of your party.
 We are not permitted to take control of your service animal.
 Service animals are not permitted in water attractions, wet decks, wading pools, or lazy rivers.
 A relief area is located adjacent to the midway near the Flying Trapeze.
-Please stop by Guest Relations for more information.
+Please stop by Guest Services for more information.

 Casts and Braces